anarcat/debian-airsonic/README.md

 ## Get a pre-built image

-A current image is available as a trusted build from the Docker index:
+A current image is available as a build from the GitLab.com Docker
+registry:

+    docker pull registry.gitlab.com/anarcat/debian-airsonic

+It is also available from Docker hub:

 ```shell
 $ docker pull anarcat/debian-airsonic